open-risk/awesome-sustainable-finance/CONTRIBUTING.md

 * Make an individual pull request for each suggestion.
 * Choose the corresponding section for your suggestion.
 If you are uncertain or multiple categories apply simply indicate so.
 * Use the following format: [Brief Name](repository link) - Brief Description (tagline)
+* For the repository link ensure it is the full URL with protocol (e.g., https), and full path to the actual repository
 * Check spelling, grammar and link validity
 * Add specific title to the pull request and commit should have a useful title.
 *